-The hymen is a thin membrane covering the vaginal opening.
-It consists of a connective tissue as well as muscle fibers with blood vessels and nerve endings.
+The hymen is a thin membrane that covers the vaginal opening.
+It consists of connective tissue, muscle fibers, blood vessels, and nerve endings.

-The hymen is easy to detect.
-It usually lies no further than 0.8 in (1–2 cm) from the vaginal opening, playing the role of a boundary between the external and internal genital organs.
+For people who have one, the hymen can be easy to detect.
+It usually lies within 0.8 inches (1–2 centimeters) of the vaginal opening, creating a partial boundary between the external and internal genital organs.

-The appearance and structure of the hymen are as individual as body shape or hair color.
-In each girl, it has its own shape, type, thickness, elasticity, and the number of blood vessels and nerve endings.
+The appearance and structure of the hymen vary just like body shape or hair color.
+Each hymen has its own shape, type (which is determined by the number and size of holes in the hymen), thickness, elasticity, blood vessels, and nerve endings.

 Some hymens may be elastic and stretchable; others are not.
 Some may have many nerve endings, while others may only have a few.

 So far, scientists haven't reached a unanimous conclusion on this subject.
-One of the most common theories is that the hymen is a kind of barrier that prevents infectious agents from entering the young woman's body.
+One of the most common theories is that the hymen acts as a kind of barrier to prevent infectious agents from entering a developing body.

 The hymen has one or more holes to let blood through naturally.
-In most girls, the hymen looks like a doughnut and has one large hole that can let one or two fingers in.
+Usually, the hymen looks like a doughnut and has a large hole that can fit one or two fingers.

-Sometimes, the hymen hole is so small that it can’t let a tampon in.
-Consult a doctor to find out what type of hymen you have.
-This will help reduce the risk of unintentionally breaking it when using tampons.
+Sometimes, the hymen hole is so small that a tampon can’t fit.
+Consulting a health care provider will help you find out what type of hymen you have.
+This can reduce the risk of unintentionally disturbing your hymen if you choose to use tampons.

 This largely depends on the thickness of the hymen.
-The thicker it is the more painful losing one's virginity will be.
+The thicker it is, the more painful a potential tear can be.

-Bleeding during the first sexual intercourse happens only in 43% of girls.
-The amount of blood can vary from a few drops to bleeding for a period of 1–3 days.
-If the bleedings persist longer than 3 days, consult your doctor.
+Bleeding during the first sexual intercourse happens in only 43 percent of cases.
+The amount of blood can vary from a few drops to bleeding for a few days.
+If the bleeding lasts for longer than three days, consult a health care provider.

-The hymen can indeed be damaged before having sex for the first time, for example, during masturbation, medical examination, surgery, or when using tampons that are the wrong size.
+The hymen can be disrupted before having sex for the first time (for example, from masturbation, a medical examination, surgery, or using tampons that are too large).

-The American Congress of Obstetrics and Gynecologists recommends that all girls undergo their first gynecological examination between the ages of 13–15 years, regardless of whether they are sexually active or not.
+The American College of Obstetrics and Gynecologists recommends the first gynecological examination should occur between the ages of 13 and 15 years, regardless of sexual activity.